-Wars among the Greek poli were common in the fifth century before the Common Era, but the city-states united to defend themselves against Persia, the most powerful empire in the world at that time.
+Wars among the Greek poli were common in the fifth century before the Common Era.
+Still, the city-states united to defend themselves against Persia, the most powerful empire in the world at that time.
 The victorious Greeks developed a sense of confidence that led to an era we now call the Classical Age of Greece.

 The Persian Empire conquered Ionia.
 Ionia is east of the Greek peninsula in Asia Minor, land that is now part of the modern nation of Turkey.
 In 499BCE, Athens sent its army to aid an Ionian rebellion against the Persians.